Toy Poodle Lifespan

 Senior Care

-The Toy Poodle occupies a unique position among small breeds, weighing 4-6 lbs and carrying a temperament shaped by the toy group's heritage.
+The Toy Poodle stands out among small breeds, weighing 4-6 lbs and carrying a temperament shaped by the toy group's heritage.
 Consistent daily activity, even in short sessions, contributes more to long-term health than occasional intense exercise.

 Extending Your Toy Poodle's Life